 The coast of Cadiz province offers a long sun-kissed coastline of mesmerizing, wild beaches.
-The coast of Conil de La Frontera, a quaint, white coastal village only 40 minutes from the province’s capital city is no exception.
-Just up the road from Conil de la Frontera you’ll encounter jaw-dropping rugged cliffs dropping vertically onto golden sandy beaches.
+The coast of Conil de La Frontera, a quaint, white coastal town only 40 minutes from the province’s capital city is no exception.
+Just up the road from Conil de la Frontera, you’ll encounter jaw-dropping rugged cliffs dropping vertically onto golden sandy beaches.
 There are lots of fun things to do in Conil de la Frontera and in this post, I’ll cover it all.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 If you have any questions about these services or products, feel free to ask me.

 How to get to Conil Costa de La Luz